gesiscss/persistent_binderhub/README.md

-To be able to offer a persistent storage to users, in your kubernetes cluster you need to have a [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) defined, which dynamically provisions them.
+To be able to offer a persistent storage to users, in your kubernetes cluster you need to have a [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) defined, which dynamically provisions persistent volumes.
 Please follow the [user storage documentation](https://zero-to-jupyterhub.readthedocs.io/en/latest/customizing/user-storage.html) of [JupyterHub chart](https://zero-to-jupyterhub.readthedocs.io/) for more information.